Santieherrero/slate/source/includes/licenses/_create.md

 }
 ```

-Permit create a license for the organization that you are pointing and if the user has access to it.
+Permits create a license for the organization that you are pointing and if the user has access to it.

 ### HTTP Request